OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 - [MIT-style (Massachusetts Institute of Technology)](https://opensource.org/licenses/MIT), or
 - [GNU General Public License ("GPL")](https://www.gnu.org/licenses/gpl-3.0.en.html).

+You don't need to know all the legal itty gritty behind all of these, but it is good to at least know what options are avaiilable to you.

 There are two ways in which contributions to a project become licensed:

-1. Explicitly, whereby the individual contribution has a clearly indicated license independent of the main project; or
+1. *Explicitly*, whereby the individual contribution has a clearly indicated license independent of the main project; or
-2. Implicitly, whereby the contribution falls under the original licensing code of the main project.
+2. *Implicitly*, whereby the contribution falls under the original licensing code of the main project.

 Thankfully, the process of selecting an Open Source license is relatively trivial, thanks to user-friendly tools such as [Choose A License](https://choosealicense.com/).
 Each of these licenses allows other users to use, copy, distribute, and build upon your work, often while ensuring that the creators are appropriately recognised for their work.
 Here, the key is selecting an appropriate license for your work, depending on what you want, or do not want, others to do with it.